Power outages are one of the last things we want to happen. It can happen abruptly, turning a perfectly good day into a nightmare.

 In terms of running time and fuel capacity, the iGen4500 can run up to 18 hours at 25% load with its 3.4-gallon tank, while the Champion 76533 can work up to 9 hours at 50% with its 3.4-gallon tank.
 In comparison, they are very much equal in fuel consumption.

-Furthermore, it is also important to note that the Champion 76533 is dual fuel, meaning it can run on propane or gasoline in contrast to the iGen4500, which can only be run with gasoline.
+Furthermore, it is also important to note that the Champion 76533 is dual fuel, meaning it can run on propane or gasoline in contrast to the iGen4500, which can only be run on gasoline.
 While they both have good efficiency, the Champion 76533 has the edge with the dual-fuel feature.

 When it comes to noise levels, the iGen4500 has the edge with just 52dBA operating noise compared to the 68dBA from the Champion 76533.

-Both devices are EPA and CARB certified, so there is no issue with efficiency and safety.
+Both devices are EPA and CARB-certified, so there is no issue with efficiency and safety.

 In terms of output, the Champion 76533 provides you with a difference of 100 rated watts and 250 peak watts, which aren’t much but can still make a difference.